Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Software written with OOP in mind follows a hierarchical design, where objects are composed together to represent different layers of abstraction in a connected fashion.
 Any impurities that may exist in those objects are free to spread from child to parent, potentially contaminating the entire dependency tree.

 To better understand what that means in practice, let's revisit the example I used in my previous article.
 Here we have a simple web API application that calculates user's sunrise and sunset times based on their IP.
-The functionality is modeled as a composition of three classes: `LocationProvider` for turning IP address into location, `SolarCalculator` for calculating solar times based on that location, and finally `SolarTimesController` to expose the result through an HTTP endpoint:
+The functionality is modeled as a composition of three classes: `LocationProvider` for turning IP address into a geographical location, `SolarCalculator` for calculating solar times based on that location, and finally `SolarTimesController` to expose the result through an HTTP endpoint:

 ```csharp
 public class LocationProvider